-I hope you love your dental assistants the way I love mine!
+I hope you love your dental assistants the way I love mine—I know I couldn’t live without them!
 But I don’t know that dentists always realize the true value their dental assistants bring to their practice.
 So that’s why, during National Dental Assistants Week, I want to talk to you about why I treasure my dental assistants so much.

 My first dental assistant is still with me today.

-Back then, she didn’t know how to take an x-ray or the first thing about root canals.
+Back then, she didn’t know the first thing about root canals or how to take an X-ray.
 And I didn’t know anything about starting up a practice!
 I taught her everything I knew, and we grew together.

 I quickly realized the value of teaching my dental assistants as much as I could.

 As my assistants gained new competencies, it really took things off my plate.
-For instance, having an assistant take an x-ray allows me to address another patient in a different room.
+For instance, having an assistant take an X-ray allows me to address another patient in a different room.
 This has such a high ROI for me, because it allows me to see more patients in a day.
-The more I can train them, the more production goes up.
+The more I can train my assistants, the more production goes up.

 The benefits extend beyond the operatory, too.
 Now, with the help of my assistants, I can evaluate patients who need treatment.
 With their skills sharpened, I’ve freed up more of my time.